China says the launch of its first robotic mission to the moon's surface has been a success.

-The Chang'e-3 lunar probe, which includes the "Jade Rabbit" rover buggy, blasted off early Monday morning on board an enhanced carrier rocket from the Xichang Satellite Launch Center in China's southwestern Sichuan province.
+The Chang'e-3 lunar probe, which includes the "Jade Rabbit" rover buggy, blasted off early Monday from the Xichang Satellite Launch Center in China's southwestern Sichuan province.

-The probe is due to land on the moon in mid-December to explore its surface and look for natural resources.
-It is the world's third lunar rover mission following ones from the United States and former Soviet Union decades earlier.
+The probe is scheduled to land on the moon in mid-December to explore the lunar surface.
+China is aiming to become only the third nation to carry out a lunar rover mission, following the United States and the former Soviet Union.

 The lunar buggy was named the Jade Rabbit, or "Yutu," in a public vote, a folkloric reference to the goddess's pet.